gary-boop/Chicago-Speed-Violations-and-Injuries/Report and Insights v2.md

 *[Information about the chart- This area chart shows the increasing trend of number of injuries caused due to speed violations.
 By the usage of area chart, an urgency is created; appropriate steps should be taken to control this increasing number of injuries.

 *This chart shows information for number of injuries for years 2015-2018.
 The 'Primary Contributory Cause' column was used.
 The column consisted of many values for each crash caused.
 For the purpose of this report, the following causes were selected for analysis: DISREGARDING STOP SIGN, EXCEEDING AUTHORIZED SPEED LIMIT, EXCEEDING SAFE SPEED FOR CONDITIONS and FAILING TO REDUCE SPEED TO AVOID CRASH.
-The values were selected because they are linked with speed violations.
-A new calculated column was created comprising of Fatal and Incapacitating injuries.
-With the values in the 'Primary Contributory Cause', the purpse was to identify the number of fatal and incapacitating injuries caused by traffic crashes due to speed violations.]*
+The values were selected because they are linked with speed violations.*

+*A new calculated column was created comprising of 'Fatal and Incapacitating injuries'.
+With the values in the 'Primary Contributory Cause', the purpse was to identify the number of fatal and incapacitating injuries caused by traffic crashes due to speed violations.
+The sum of 'Fatal and Incapacitating injuries' was used for the 'Label' field in Tableau to show the number against total injuries.]*

 ![Top10locations](https://github.com/gauravhassija/Chicago-Speed-Violations-and-Injuries/blob/master/chart3.JPG)